 Sports bettors in the state have been clamoring for awards futures.
-Addabbo said he believes adding those markets could add more to the state’s sports betting tax revenue, which goes to education.
+Addabbo said he believes adding those markets could add more to NY sports betting tax revenue, which goes to education.
 Sportsbooks and lawmakers expect that New York bettors are simply placing wagers on awards futures in another state.

 “Other states are doing it, neighboring states like New Jersey,” Addabbo said.
 “New Yorkers are doing something else in another state where we could capture that revenue.”